SystemC - TLM

 };

-• Preparation: Initiator and target communicate together by calling functions.
-All function must be defined in Initiator module and target module before communication
+Initiator and target communicate by calling functions.
+All functions must be defined in both modules before communication begins.

 #include <systemc>